Open to the Public

 What makes this place special?

-NEW: Check out the Sheldrick Forest Retrospective printed in the Monadnock Ledger.
+Check out the Sheldrick Forest Retrospective printed in the Monadnock Ledger.

 Before European settlement, New Hampshire’s valleys were covered in mature forests of centuries-old, 200-foot high trees.
 Almost all of that forest was cleared for timber or pasture by the mid-1800s, making mature forests a rare commodity today.
 Walking into the mature groves in the 227-acre Sheldrick Forest in Wilton is like stepping back in time, its cathedral-like stands of 150-foot high white pines, hemlocks, and oaks provide a glimpse into the pre-settlement wilderness that once stretched across New England.
 Sheldrick Forest contains trees that reach diameters of 30 inches and have escaped logging for close to 200 years.